Discover Excel Macros

 Excel macros are powerful tools and they will allow you to do much more with Excel and to do it more rapidly.

-You can easily learn to develop your own macros or use one of a few thousands macros already developed by others and that are available on the World Wide Web.
+You can easily learn to develop your own macros or use one of a few thousands of macros already developed by others and available on the World Wide Web.

-In Excel 2010 you might have to make the "Developer" ribbon visible by right clicking on the "Home" item of the menu bar and then selecting "Customize the ribbon...".
+In Excel 2007-2010-2013 you might have to make the "Developer" ribbon visible by right clicking on the "Home" item of the Excel menu bar and then selecting "Customize the ribbon...".
 Make sure that the "Developer" ribbon is checked.